Protect Your Adsense Earnings By Preventing Invalid Clicks

 Tracking ad clicks

 The most useful feature of Statcounter is that it shows you every Adsense click.
 It makes it so easy to check how often a user is clicking your ads.
+All you need to do is check the external link activity report.

 User adsense click